IanSpeelman/advent-of-code/README.md

 # Advent of Code Challenges

-Welcome to the Advent of Code challenge repository! 🎄🧊
+Welcome to my Advent of Code challenge repository! 🎄🧊

 ## Repository Structure

 ### Branches
 - Each branch represents a specific year of Advent of Code challenges
-- Currently, the `2024` branch is the only active branch
+- Currently, the `2024` branch is the only branch

 ### Folder Organization
 - Within each year's branch, folders are organized by day
 - Each folder corresponds to a specific day's challenge
-- Challenge solutions are located within their respective day folders

 ## Getting Started